tanleekee/demo-terraform/README.md

 # Introduction
-This simple IAC demo will use terrafrom script to create ec2 instance and RDS instance. ec2 instance will host php<sup>1</sup> web page that interact with RDS database.
+This simple IAC demo will use terrafrom script to create ec2 instance and RDS instance. ec2 instance will host php web page that interact with RDS database.

 ## Pre-Requisite
 - AWS account
+- Computer with any modern browser with internet access

 ## Setup Terraform in AWS cloudshell